International Women’s Day: Promoting empowerment, combating sexism

 Dr. Maryam Davoudpour, Professor at the School of Applied Technology, at Humber is in charge of an International Women’s Day Symposium.

-Scheduled to take place on Wednesday, Davoudpour said the event will help to empower women, particularly in the field of Science, Technology, Engineering, and Medicine to Mathematics, which is also collectively known as STEM.
+Scheduled to take place on Wednesday, Davoudpour said the event will help to empower women, particularly in the field of Science, Technology, Engineering, and Mathematics, which is also collectively known as STEM.

 “Unfortunately right now, a number of girls who are active in the tech fields are dropping drastically in Canada,” Davoudpour said.